Taxation of Wage and Salary Income

 - Educational assistance up to $5,250 as of 2019

 - Transportation benefits for commuter highway vehicles, transit passes, parking, and bicycle commuting expenses

 Bonuses and overtime are taxed in the same way wages are.
 Because the payroll withholding tables are graduated based on income, overtime and bonuses can incur higher federal and state income tax withholding compared to your regular pay.

 Reporting Wage and Salary Income

 There are three reporting mechanisms for wage and salary income.
-First, employers report your pay and various tax deductions and other payroll deduction on a pay stub, which is issued to the employee at the same time that the wages are paid.
-Secondly, after the year is over the employer will report the total amount of wage income and tax withholding on Form W-2.
-A copy of the W-2 is also sent to the Social Security Administration and to the IRS.
-Thirdly, an employee will report their wage income from all jobs on their annual federal and state tax returns.
+First, employers report your pay and various tax deductions and other payroll deductions on a pay stub, which is issued to the employee at the same time wages are paid.
+Not all small employers do this, however.
+You might have to ask for an accounting by pay period.